How to Use Oregano Oil to Fight Bacteria and SIBO

 How to Take Oregano Oil Orally in Capsules

 You can also take oregano oil as capsules.

-- Make sure to pay attention to the manufacturer’s dosage instructions because different brands contain different amounts of carvacrol.
+- Be sure to check the product instructions since different supplements contain different amounts of carvacrol.

-Usually when you treat with herbal remedies, it’s best to use 1-3 different types of herbal antibiotics for a short period of time (4 weeks) to treat the symptoms of SIBO.
+Usually, when you treat with herbal remedies, it’s best to use 1-3 different types of herbal antibiotics for a short period of time (4 weeks) to treat the symptoms of SIBO.
 If you’re treating SIBO check out the herbal section of the treatment page for more information.
-If using for a standard infection it can be used for 7-10 days.
-Since oregano oil is one of the most popular herbal medicines used against SIBO and other bacterial infections, here are a few of my favorite products: